fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 <div class="tasks">

-### Exercises
+### Exercises 9.6.-9.7.

+#### 9.6 Eslint

+Configure your project to use the above eslint settings and fix all the warnings.

-#### 9.7
+#### 9.7 WebExercises

 Add an endpoint to your app for the exercise calculator.
-It should be used by doing a HTTP POST request to endpoint _exercises_ with the input in the request body
+It should be used by doing a HTTP POST request to endpoint <i>exercises</i> with the input in the request body

 ```js
 {